How to make eggs in purgatory (shakshuka)...

 - Preheat oven to 450 degrees Fahrenheit.

-- On a clean baking sheet, toss sliced bread in 1 - 2 tbsp of olive oil, and a large pinch of dried herbs.
+- On a clean baking sheet, toss sliced bread in 1 - 2 tablespoon of olive oil, and a large pinch of dried herbs.
 Bake in the oven until lightly golden and slightly toasty, 5 - 7 mins.

 - In a medium pan, heat olive oil over medium-high heat.
 Saute garlic until fragrant, about 30 sec - 1 min.